This post is also available in: hrvatski (Croatian)

-Introduction – unemployment rates in Europe
+Introduction – more about the unemployment rates present in Europe

-According to the recently released data by EUROSTAT, euro area unemployment was 7.4%, down from 7.5% in July 2019, and down from 8.0% from August 2018.
-That's a piece of good news since this is also the lowest euro area unemployment rate since May 2008.
+According to the recently released data by EUROSTAT, euro area unemployment was 7.4%, down from 7.5% in July 2019, and down from 8.0% in August 2018.
+That’s a piece of good news since this is also the lowest euro area unemployment rate since May 2008.

 Let’s dive in and comb through the interesting unemployment rates in Europe.